Sunshine-Daisies/rituals_app/README.md

 # 🌱 Personalized Daily Rituals App# 🌱 Personalized Daily Rituals App

-> A mobile & web application that helps users build and track daily rituals with the support of AI-powered chat.  > A mobile application that helps users build and track daily rituals with the support of AI-powered chat.

 > Developed with **Flutter** (frontend), **Supabase** (backend), and **OpenAI API** for chatbot functionality.> Developed with **Flutter** (frontend), **Supabase** (backend), and **OpenAI API** for chatbot functionality.